 Preposition

-A preposition is a word that expresses the relationship of a noun (or pronoun) to the other words of a sentence.
+A preposition is a word that shows the relationship of a noun (or pronoun) to the other words in a sentence.
+It connects a noun or pronoun to other parts of the sentence.

-A preposition is used before a noun (or pronoun) to show the relationship of the noun (or pronoun) to the other words of the sentence.
+A preposition is placed before a noun or pronoun to connect it to other parts of the sentence.

 e.g., in, of, to, at, by, for, with, under, above, into, onto, from, upon, about, behind, besides, before, after, towards, inside, outside, below, around.